Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Results

 \subsubsection{Main result of Campaign~A}

-Campaign~A establishes the first decisive empirical result of the paper.
-The dominant operational collapse does not require a complex hierarchy, a mixed certification strategy, or a pure post-quantum key-establishment path.
-It appears as soon as SLH-DSA is moved into the server leaf certificate.
-The main discontinuity is therefore visible before the analysis reaches the full hierarchy design space.
+Campaign~A shows that the dominant operational discontinuity does not require a complex hierarchy, a mixed certification strategy, or a pure post-quantum key-establishment path.
+It appears as soon as SLH-DSA is moved into the server leaf certificate, before the analysis reaches the full hierarchy design space.